michael2012z/BitBible/markdown/KJV/files/Gen.md

 22. And Reuben answered them, saying, Spake I not unto you, saying, Do not sin against the child; and ye would not hear? therefore, behold, also his blood is required.

-23. And they knew not that Joseph understood them; for he spake unto them by an interpreter.he spake…: Heb. an interpreter was between them
+23. And they knew not that Joseph understood them; for he spake unto them by an interpreter.

 24. And he turned himself about from them, and wept; and returned to them again, and communed with them, and took from them Simeon, and bound him before their eyes.